jen-cui/scholarsearch/README.md

 2. A BioBERT-based reranker fine-tuned on BioASQ question-answer pairs.

-3. A DistilBART summarizer that presents the brief summaries of the top 5 papers.
+3. A DistilBART summarizer that presents brief summaries of the top 5 papers.

 4. An integration layer that connects the retrieval-rerank-summarize pipeline.